FractalBlocks/Fractal.js/readme.md

 Build your ideas as simple as possible.
 Fractal.js is an intuitive framework for building applications and interactive content.

+## News

+Fractal implementation in Typescript version comming soon, simplified API, faster and lightweight implementation, an online playground, more integrations, more tools, awesome examples and improved documentation.
+Made with love by @carloslfu.

 ## Why?

 - A clear and flexible architecture that scales